Noncommutative coordinates for symplectic representations: Maximal framed symplectic local systems

 By construction of the bases, the matrices of the~$g_a$, $a\in A'$, have the desired form.
-The property $g_{a_1} g_{a_2}=-\Id$ for all $2$-cycle $(a_1, a_2)$ in $A_2$ implies that the same holds for every $a\in A_2$.
-The fact that the matrices of the~$g_a$ ($a\in A_3$) have the requested form is a consequence of Lemma~\ref{lem:triple-of-lagrangian}. \end{proof}
+The property $g_{a_1} g_{a_2}=-\Id$ for all $2$-cycles $(a_1, a_2)$ in $A_2$ implies that the same holds for every $a\in A_2$.
+The fact that the matrices of the~$g_a$, $a\in A_3$, have the requested form is a consequence of Lemma~\ref{lem:triple-of-lagrangian} and Remark~\ref{rem:rewrite-conc-lem:triple-of-lagrangian}. \end{proof}